What Is Government?

-Introduce the three levels of government (national, state and local) and discuss each.
-Teacher Note: I explain the levels with the concept of a ladder using Levels of Government Ladder (Handout One).
+- Introduce the three levels of government (national, state and local) and discuss each.
+Explain the levels with the concept of a ladder using Levels of Government Ladder (handout).
 The national level, framed by the Constitution, is the top rung of the ladder.
 The state and local levels are on the next two rungs.
 The ladder illustrates the idea that each level cannot pass laws that conflict with the decisions/laws of the level above, but can pass laws conflicting with the decisions/laws below.
-For instance, if Michigan passes a law making abortion illegal, the Michigan law would violate the decision of the Supreme Court in the Roe v.
-Wade case, which falls within the domain of the national government, or the rung of the ladder above the state rung of the ladder.

 Strand PHIL.I Definitions of Philanthropy